artiqox/artiqox/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Artiqox in Unix.
+Some notes on how to build Artiqox Core in Unix.

+(for OpenBSD specific instructions, see [build-openbsd.md](build-openbsd.md))

 Note
 ---------------------